 Water Pressure Regulator

 This is a must.
-You don’t know what water pressure the campground you are going to has.
+You don’t know what the water pressure is at the campground you are going to.
 It could be 120 psi.
 Your camper, on the other hand, only needs 40-50 psi.

 Every camper is different and some have funky sewer connections, but this gear works for me and is the most common stuff I have seen out there up to this point.